deb-cod/RAG_APP/README.md

 A better version of RAG is implemented: https://github.com/deb-cod/multi-file-rag

-Here, vecotr db (Qdrant) docer, local llm: Laama 3 8B model is used, llm accessed using fast-api, watcher (watchdog) for. file. change
+Here, vecotr db (Qdrant) doker, local llm: Laama 3 8B model is used, llm accessed using fast-api, watcher (watchdog) for. file. change